Are solar batteries worth it? The complete guide to home energy storage

 With a modern home solar storage installation, this transfer switch works automatically, sensing when a power failure occurs and then switching your home over to an off-grid, solar-plus-battery mode until grid power is restored.
-This switchover normally takes just a few seconds, during which your lights will go dark until they flicker back on.
+This switchover normally takes just a few seconds, during which your lights will briefly be dark.

 Home battery manufacturers have different names for this component.
 For example, the Tesla Backup Gateway sits between a utility meter and the Tesla Powerwall battery and automatically handles the switchover.

-Here’s a great video from the channel Fully Charged that describes the workings of the Backup Gateway in detail:
+Here’s a great video from the Youtube channel Fully Charged that describes the workings of the Backup Gateway:

 Nerdy side note: the host in that video is Robert Llewellyn, who played Kryten in the British sci-fi comedy Red Dwarf.